Anthony Rizzo Player Props: Yankees vs. Red Sox

 Anthony Rizzo At The Plate

-- Rizzo has had at least one RBI in 34.9% of his games this season (22 of 63), with more than one RBI eight times (12.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- Rizzo has driven home a run in 23 games this season (35.9%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.